-Module B. Understanding the Paraeducator's Role in Implementing Technology in the Classroom (2 hours)
+Module E: Understanding the Paraeducator's Role in Implementing Technology The Paraeducator will:

-- 1) Define accommodation and modification as they relate to the use of technology in the classroom. - 2) Identify the role of the paraeducator in the use of typical and assistive technologies.
+- 1) Define accommodation and modification as they relate to the use of technology in the classroom. - 2) Identify the role of the paraeducator in implementing and encouraging the use of technology.